alcesleo/wordpress-boilerplate/README.md

 ### Versioning the database

+**NOTE: `mysqldump` needs to be in your path for this to work.** If you are using MAMP that is not the case by default.

+You can either add a symlink in your local bin:

+    ln -s /Applications/MAMP/Library/bin /usr/local/bin

+Or simply add it to your path.

 #### The manual way

 1. Run `scripts/backupdb.sh` to save the database as a text file and stage it.